 Normally baking a full cheesecake can be a bit challenging or a bit too heavy for a dessert.
 It also in my opinion is too much cheesecake and not enough crust.
 That is where my love for these cheesecake bites comes in.

-For making these mini cheesecakes, the steps are really easy too!
+When making this mini cheesecake recipe, the steps are really easy too!
 As you are baking the crust, you can be assembling the cheesecake batter.
 If you are not good at multi tasking, no worries!
 It still is quick and easy.

 Steps to make these cheesecake bites: